Catskills (Ice) Rock Climbing

 With our increased numbers also comes increased responsibility.
 Please endeavor to be extremely considerate of others.
 If your party is arriving in two cars, meet in town or a parking lot near the highway and carpool from there.
 Parking is becoming extremely limited and its just bad karma to waste our community resources.
 Also, have respect for ice climbs that are thin and still developing.
 If you are toproping, you should always be able to climb without knocking down a significant amount of ice.
 If you find yourself sending down bombs, maybe you should dial down the difficulty and focus on your hooking and delicate climbing technique.
 One day you will come to appreciate that it is in our community's best interest to protect delicate climbs so that they can be led.
 Don't underestimate the importance of this just because you are not leading yet.
 Limit toprope activities to solid, well formed routes, and if you do venture on to more delicate lines, have respect and limit your laps.
 Furthermore, you should be aware that many mixed climbs are dependent on frozen moss, turf, and mud.
 Climbing these routes when they are not frozen is yet another way to start accumulating bad karma.

-There are lots of different "areas"; please see each area separately for exact locations.
+The Catskill Ice climbing areas are spread across the park and, as such, you should look to each sub area for specific directions.
 In general, you take I-87 to either Exit 19 or 20, depending on which areas you want.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Catskills (Ice):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Catskills (Ice):